 Financial software protects merchants against financial losses

-The thing is payment systems have a common interest in high acceptance rate and minimizing the amount of fraud transactions.
+The thing is payment systems have a common interest in high acceptance rates and minimizing the number of fraud transactions.
 That is why they apply various anti-fraud solutions.

 In some cases, additional 3-D Secure validation can be applied.
 That means when a processing server accepts a transaction, checks it with 3D security if possible, a merchant disclaims any liability for unreliable transactions.
 Therefore, there will be no chargeback and no fee.